Crossedfall/crossed-cogs/README.md

 #### Usage:

 Once the above is added into your codebase, you can send administrative notices directly into discord by calling the `send_discord_message(var/channel, var/message, var/priority_type)` function.
-Currently, the status cog will only check for new round notifications and messages directed at the admin channel.
-Any messages sent should ensure that the first parameter is set to `admin`. *Future development may grant added flexibility here.*
+The status cog can currently check for new round notifications, messages directed at the admin channel, and mentor tickets.

+For any admin notices (e.g. round ending events or ahelps) ensure that the `admin` channel is set.
+If you have a mentorHelp system in place, you can send mentor tickets to discord using the `mentor` channel instead. **Note:** `admin` notices will provide an `@here` ping if there aren't any admins currently online when the announcement is sent.
+Notices using the `mentor` channel will not provide `@here` pings.

 If, for example, you want to send new ticket admin notifications to discord you can do so using the following method within your [if(is_bwoik)](https://github.com/tgstation/tgstation/blob/master/code/modules/admin/verbs/adminhelp.dm#L192) statement.